droe/xnumon/README.md

 line.

-Pass `DEBUG=1` to make in order to build a debug version of xnumon that includes symbols and optionally has additional debugging code.
+Pass `DEBUG=1` to make in order to build a debug version of xnumon that includes symbols, assertions and additional debugging code.
 See make file for details.